 You May Touch the Fence, 2025

-In her most recent works, Yan extends the logic of domestication beyond the sculptural object to encompass the viewer’s own body.
-Introducing physical fences as both sculptural and curatorial devices, she choreographs movement through the exhibition space—guiding, constraining, and taming the act of looking itself.
+In her most recent works, she extends the idea of domestication beyond the sculptural object to the viewer’s own body.
+She constructs physical fences that function as both sculptural and curatorial devices.
+These fences choreograph movement through the exhibition space—guiding, constraining, and taming the act of looking itself.

-Titled You May Touch the Fence, the installation begins with a directory sign of the same writing.
-The fences divide the space, compelling visitors to crawl, bend, or peer through narrow openings to glimpse the sculptures within.
-In these gestures, the body is choreographed into acts of obedience and curiosity.
-The fence is not merely a boundary but a curatorial agent, dictating vision and movement.
-The decision to enter, to cross, or to stay outside becomes an act of voluntary domestication—an acknowledgment of how power can seduce as much as it restrains.
+Titled You May Touch the Fence, the installation begins with a directory sign bearing the same phrase.
+The fences partition the space, compelling visitors to crawl, bend, or peer through openings to glimpse the sculptures within.
+Through these gestures, the body is choreographed into acts of obedience and curiosity.
+The fence becomes more than a boundary; it operates as a curatorial agent that dictates vision and movement.
+The decision to enter, to cross, or to remain outside becomes an act of voluntary domestication—an acknowledgment that power can seduce as much as it restrains.